MichaelvonSiebenthal/MasterThesis/airline/readme.md

 2. description.txt contains the description of the dataset.

 3. airline_data.ipynb is the Python script used to generate the graph and all the data and is the starting point for the analysis.
-It is important, that this dataset is run first to generate the required data for the subsequent Python scripts.
-Due to the large file size of the generated adjacency matrices, these could not be uploaded to GitHub due to file size limitations.
+All datasets are generated with this script using the train.csv and test.csv datasets.
+For convenience, all the generated datasets from this script are provided separately in this repository.
+That way, all scripts can be run individually and there are not interdependencies.
+Please note, that the adjacency matrices are currently compressed in a .zip file.
+These need to be first extracted for the scripts to run properly.
+Each script will indicate at the beginning of the file which datasets are required for the analysis.

+4. The file DataFrame contains the raw subsample used as the training data.

+5. The file TEST_DF is used for the Node2Vec.ipynb script and the Simulation.ipynb script.
+    This file contains the subsample of 6'000 nodes used as the test data.

+6. adjacency_matrices.zip contains the adjacency matrix 'adjacency_matrix.csv' which
+    is the adjacency matrix of the training graph.
+It further contains the adjacency matrix 'adjacency_matrix_test_graph.csv' which is the adjacency matrix of the test graph.
+    These .csv files must first be unpacked before they can be used.

+7. The file clean_data contains the cleaned training data generated from the airline_data.ipynb file.

+8. embeddings contain the 2-dimensional node embeddings of the training graph which were generated using Node2Vec.

+9. embeddings_test contain the 2-dimensional node embeddings of the test graph which were generated using Node2Vec.

-4. main_script.ipynb is the main Python script used for analyzing the graphs and generating the machine learning results.
+10. main_script.ipynb is the main Python script used for analyzing the graphs and generating the machine learning results.

-5. Node2Vec.ipynb is the script used for the Node2Vec results.
-For this script, the data files embeddings, embeddings_test, DataFrame, clean_data, Test_DF are required.
+11. Node2Vec.ipynb is the script used for the Node2Vec results.
-    All these datasets were generated using the airline_data.ipynb file.
-Note, that for the Node2Vec model, these files are provided in this repository and can be used for the analysis.
-The mentioned files are also used for the GCN and GraphSage models in the main_script.ipynb.
-    Unfortunately, the matching adjacency matrices could not be added to the github repositories due to file size constraint.
-For that reason, all the mentioned files here must be first generated in the airline_data.ipynb script for use in the main_script.ipynb.
-    To make things simpler and considering the time it takes to generate node embeddings, the datasets are provided for re-creating the Node2Vec results.
-Of course, one can also recreate all datasets with the airline_data.ipynb file.
-This will however take up some time.

-6. Simulation.ipynb is used for running the GraphSage robustness simulation.
+12. Simulation.ipynb is used for running the GraphSage robustness simulation.